EKQSakke/Fussball/README.md

 - ✔️Get back to lobby

 ### GAME LOOP
-- Command time (players can input command)
+- ✔️Command time (players can input command)
+	- ✔️Ready checks
+	- ✔️Timers
-- Act time (commands input are applied)
+- ✔️Act time (commands input are applied, not able to add more commands)
 - Goals:
 	- Score is counted
 	- Players reset position